 28800seconds, which is 8 hours.
 For TiDB versions earlier than v5.4, the default value is

 - interactive_timeout, controls the interactive idle timeout for the connection to Java applications.
 The value is

 8 hoursby default.

-- max_execution_time, controls the timeout for SQL execution in the connection.
+- max_execution_time, controls the timeout for SQL execution in the connection, only effective for read-only SQL statements.
 The value is

 0by default, which allows the connection to be infinitely busy, that is, an SQL statement is executed for an infinitely long time.

 However, in a real production environment, idle connections and indefinitely executing SQL statements have a negative effect on both the database and the application.
 You can avoid idle connections and indefinitely executing SQL statements by configuring these two session-level variables in your application's connection string.
 For example, set the following: